 2. Use Even Lighting

 Natural sunlight is the most complimentary light (plus it’s free!).
 If you’re shooting inside, try to shoot near a window.
-If you’re shooting outside, try a day where there’s an overcast or shoot early mornings/evenings.
+If you’re shooting outside, try a day when there’s an overcast or shoot early mornings/evenings.

 While natural sunlight is complimentary… direct sunlight, particularly in the middle of the day when the sun is straight overhead, is usually not flattering because it’s too harsh and will produce dark uneven shadows across your face.